dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 Adults Changes to your Bracket or division 2/26/2024 Any Changes to your bracket after 2/26/2024 Midnight will result in a $20 Re-Bracketing Fee

-Brackets & Schedule Released 2/29/2024 8:00 PM
+Brackets & Schedule Released 2/29/2024 8-00 PM

 Updated Brackets AFTER Each weigh ins  (Note the brackets WILL change again after the Each weigh ins please keep checking back for the updated brackets and event schedule  --Brackets & Schedule

-Note: The Registration Could Close early if we reach our max capacity.
+Note- The Registration Could Close early if we reach our max capacity.
 We had to close the registration early for the past few events so if you are planning to compete in the event DO NOT wait to register.

 Other Important Information